cs320-wisc/f21/p7/README.md

   * if you plan to work with your team members (not required, as usual), consider how you may want to divide the work.
 One possibility: each team member could try a different model; after comparing them, all team members could submit the one model that scores best.
 Alternatively, each team member could be responsible for computing different per-user stats to use as features for training/predicting.
 Of course, avoid getting in a situation where you are dependent on any one person to complete the project; this project should be a reasonable amount of work, even for somebody working individually.

-  * remember that the project is due Apr 28 and that you're not allowed to use late days on P7
+  * remember that the project is due Dec.
+15 and that you're not allowed to use late days on P7